tamouse/text_service_example/README.md

     $ rails db:migrate
     $ rails db:fixtures:load

+The following will tear down the databases and reset everything:

+    $ rails db:migrate:reset
+    $ rails db:fixtures:load

+*(Good when you're futzing with migrations, or mess up the data somehow.)*

 ## Testing

 I chose to use Minitest and ActiveSupport::TestCase to keep testing fast and simple.
 I'm also following a philosophy for testing in the demo to test only code written for the demo, and not deal with verifying everything else one might do with models, controllers, services, libraries, and the like.